-- The maintenance of the Council’s constitution and other governance frameworks; and
+- the maintenance of the Council’s constitution and other governance frameworks

 The commercial contracts and procurement team is responsible for advising on the law relating to contracts, procurement, local authority companies and general commercial issues including:

-- Providing advice in respect of the setting up of local authority controlled companies; and
+- providing advice in respect of the setting up of local authority controlled companies